opencord/voltha-go/quickstart.md

 ### Setup environment

 Setup a local Golang and docker-compose environment, verifying the golang-1.12 binaries are in your path.
-Also add your local GOPATH's bin folder to PATH.
+Also add your local `GOPATH` bin folder to `PATH`
-Add to your `~/.profile` to persist.
+Add export statements to your `~/.profile` to persist.

 ```sh
 mkdir $HOME/source